nyorain/rvg/docs/color.md

 ---

-*Issue*: should rvg offer the user an options whether color mixing should be done in rgb or srgb space?
+*Issue*: should rvg offer the user an option whether color mixing should be done in rgb or srgb space?

 - Pretty much _all_ software does it in srgb space
-- doing it in srgb space is technically "wrong" (not fully convinced there is a wrong here) and most modern software only does it to stay compatible
+- doing it in srgb space is technically "wrong" (not fully convinced there is a wrong here though) and most modern software only does it to stay compatible
 - this lead to getting used to "wrong" gradients so it appears somewhat normal to e.g. have a dark section between a red/green gradient
 - if rvg _forces_ (the "correct") rgb mixing some users could perceive rvg's